17th Century Almanac for July – free quarter & contribution

 St Swithin was the Bishop of Winchester from 852 to 862.
 On his request, he was buried in a simple grave where “the sweet rain of heaven” could fall upon him.
 However, on 15 July 971 his body was enshrined within the cathedral.
 It is said that the pious Saxon saint was so outraged by this move that a huge storm struck England and it rained for forty days after.

-Thankfully, St Swithin’s shrine mostly survived the desecration of Winchester Cathedral in December 1642.
+Thankfully, St Swithin’s shrine mostly survived the Storming of Winchester and Puritan iconoclastic desecration of Winchester Cathedral in December 1642.
 But that is another (short) story – DESECRATION.

 Follow & Read More of the 17th Century Almanac